FreeAndFair/ColoradoRLA/docs/20_runbook.md

 ### Reading the Number of Ballots to Audit

-The RLA Tool calculates the number of ballots to audit in each round of the RLA and provides that number to the County dashboard.
+The RLA Tool calculates the number of ballots to audit in each round of the RLA and provides that number to the Secretary of State Dashboard.

 Screenshot (SoS dash?) ---